 Mrs. Cook states, “The students, families, and staff of St. Martini work tirelessly to create a safe learning environment that welcomes every member of our community.
 Our Pastor, dedicated teaching staff, parent involvement, and student leadership programs set our school a part.
 We really are making a difference on the south side of Milwaukee.”

-Instruction is enhanced by extensive use of technology as all classrooms are equipped with smart boards andaccess to two computer labs.
+Instruction is enhanced by extensive use of technology as all classrooms are equipped with smart boards and access to over 150 Chromebooks.
 SMLS promotes a blended learning environment with daily use of technology in programs that enhances reading and math skills.
 Bilingual teaching staff and assistants help Spanish speaking students be fully immersed in the English Language.
-SMLS offers Spanish Classes several times a week for K4 through 4th grade students to maintain their native language skills.
 Class sizes are small and small group instruction is emphasized.
 SMLS staff is committed to helping each child grow academically and spiritually.
 Bilingual office staff assists parents with school and other administrative matters.